openhab/openhab-addons/bundles/org.openhab.binding.entsoe/README.md

 This binding fetches day-ahead energy spot prices from ENTSO-E, the European Network of Transmission System Operators for Electricity.
 Users can select a specific area to retrieve the relevant energy prices.
 This binding helps users monitor and manage their energy consumption based on real-time pricing data.
-Prerequisites:

-- Currency provider configured in unit settings of openHAB.
-We recommend using Freecurrency binding to fetch up to date exchange values.
+It is recommended to use this binding together with a currency provider (g.e.
+Freecurrency binding) for UoM support and exchanging euro spot prices in to local valuta.

 ## Supported Things

-- `day-ahead`: This is the main and single thing of the binding.
+- `day-ahead`: This is the main and single Thing of the binding.

 ## Thing Configuration

 To access the ENTSO-E Transparency Platform API, users need a **security token** for authentication and authorization.
 This token ensure secure access to the platform's data and services.
 For detailed instructions on obtaining this token, you can refer to the [ENTSO-E API Guide 2.
 Authentication and Authorisation](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_authentication_and_authorisation).

-Mandatory parameters of the thing is security token and area.
-Optional parameters are VAT, additional cost and historic days.
+Mandatory parameters of the Thing is security token and area.
+Optional parameter are historic days.

 Thing can be added in graphical user interface of openHAB or manually within a things file.